Sargamp16/sdet-journey-2026/day-02/README.md

 a and b → parameters
 ```

-### Arguments

-Arguments are the actual values passed when calling the function.
+Arguments are the actual values passed when calling the function:

 ```typescript
 multiply(5, 10);